 - A – Initial encounter (active treatment phase)

-Because it is an external cause code, this codemust always be reported in addition to a primary injury diagnosis, such as a muscle strain, ligament sprain, or joint pain code.
+Because it is an external cause code, this code must always be reported in addition to a primary injury diagnosis, such as a muscle strain, ligament sprain, or joint pain code.

 Understanding “Initial Encounter”